-Cognitive behavioral therapy (CBT), Emotionally focused therapy (EFT), Mindfulness-based cognitive therapy (MBCT), Motivational interviewing (MI), Solution-focused, Strengths-based
+Cognitive Behavioral Therapy (CBT), Emotionally Focused Therapy (EFT), Mindfulness-based Cognitive Therapy (MBCT), Motivational Interviewing, Solution-focused, Strengths-based

 I have worked professionally in the counseling field for over 15 years and have worked in both clinical and educational settings in New York and Florida.
 I am trained in understanding the complexities of maternal mental health, family systems, and licensed to diagnose and treat mental and emotional disorders.
 My approach is collaborative and meet each client where they are.